Privacy Notice for California Residents

 Sharing of Personal Information

-Your CCPA Rights and Choices
+Your CCPA/CPRA Rights and Choices

-Your Right to Access Personal Information
+Your Right to Access Personal Information and to Data Portability

-collection and use of your personal information over the past twelve (12) months.
+You have the right to request that CDS disclose certain information to you about its collection and use of your personal information over the past twelve (12) months.
 Once CDS receives your request, and verifies your identity, CDS will inform you of:

 • The categories of personal information CDS has collected about you